marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ## People Cards

-- If the cards have the same background as the content container they are in, add no extra color class.
+- If the cards should have a different background than the container they are in, add a [background color class](#colors).
-- If the cards should have a white background (when displayed on a darker color) add class `.background-white` to each card.
-- If the cards should have a gray background (when displayed on a white background) add class `.background-gray` to each card.

 ```html_example
 <div class="row small-up-1 medium-up-2 large-up-4" data-equalizer data-equalize-by-row="true">